Opinionated Fable2 - Architecture & Performance

 setType("Test.InfoModel", InfoModel);

-And here is code for Fable 2
+And here is the code for Fable 2

 import { declare, Record } from "fable-core/Types";